 As a future Pinterest Manager, a foolproof way to show your capabilities is to grow your own Pinterest account!

-Set up your Pinterest Business Account, create your boards (more about that here), and start pinning.
+Set up your Pinterest Business Account, create your group boards (more about that here), and start pinning.

-But wait!!
-Before you can start pinning, you’ll have to start blogging!
+Before you can start pinning, you will have to start blogging.

 Blogging for your Business